A provably stable numerical method for the anisotropic diffusion equation in confined magnetic fields: The numerical approach

+which ensures stability and effectively minimises round off errors when $\bm{u}\sim \bm{w}$.
+Moreover, the inclusion of relative difference ensures that the parallel diffusion operator is enforced more strongly when the field is far from equilibrium.
+Inclusion of the $\bm{H}^{-1}$ operator also ensures that the error generated by the parallel diffusion operator \eqref{eq:discrete parallel diffusion operator} scales as $O(\Delta x\Delta y)$ for all stable interpolation operators.
+In practice we have found that $\alpha=0.1$ and $\beta=2$ provides good convergence results for values of $\kappa_\parallel$ up to $10^{10}$.

+It is significantly noteworthy that the accuracy of the numerical parallel diffusion operator is closely tied to the parallel penalty $\tau_\parallel$, the interpolation operators and the accuracy of ODE solver for \eqref{eq:Field line ODE}.
+More interestingly, the accuracy of the numerical parallel diffusion operator is independent of the SBP finite difference operators used for approximating the perpendicular diffusion operator.

 \begin{remark} The construction of the parallel operator requires solving the $2n_xn_y$ system of ODEs \eqref{eq:Field line ODE}.
-This can be expensive for time dependant fields, but can be computed once at the beginning of the simulation and saved when an equilibrium field is given. \end{remark}
+This can be expensive for time dependant fields, but can be computed once at the beginning of the simulation and saved when a time-independent magnetic field is given. \end{remark}